Magnificent Mile: Retail

-Most luxury brands moved to Oak Street in the years following the 2008 financial crisis, but The Magnificent Mile still hosts luxury department stores Bloomingdale's, Neiman Marcus, Saks Fifth Avenue, and Nordstrom.
-Retailers on The Magnificent Mile include: Canada Goose, Cartier, Bulgari, Burberry (its U.S. flagship location), Gucci, Louis Vuitton, Tiffany & Co., Max Mara, St. John, Omega, Stuart Weitzman, Montblanc, Rolex, Ralph Lauren (Ralph Lauren's largest store in the world), Kate Spade, Eskandar, Henri Bendel, Hugo Boss, Salvatore Ferragamo, American Girl, Ermenegildo Zegna, Zara, MCM, Tumi, Kiehl's, Michael Kors, J. Crew, Sermoneta, H&M, Marlowe, Paul Stuart, David Yurman, Fogal, Wolford, The Art of Shaving, BHLDN, Victoria's Secret, Banana Republic, and Starbucks Reserve Roastery (largest Starbucks in the world).
+Most luxury brands moved to Oak Street in the years following the 2008 financial crisis.
+The Magnificent Mile hosts department stores Bloomingdale's, Neiman Marcus, and Nordstrom.
+Retailers on The Magnificent Mile include: Canada Goose, Cartier, Bulgari, Burberry (its U.S. flagship location), Gucci, Louis Vuitton, Tiffany & Co., Max Mara, St. John, Omega, Stuart Weitzman, Montblanc, Rolex, Ralph Lauren (Ralph Lauren's largest store in the world), Kate Spade, Henri Bendel, Hugo Boss, Salvatore Ferragamo, American Girl, Ermenegildo Zegna, Zara, MCM, Tumi, Kiehl's, J. Crew, H&M, Paul Stuart, David Yurman, Victoria's Secret, and Starbucks Reserve Roastery (largest Starbucks in the world).

-The Magnificent Mile has three urban shopping centers: Water Tower Place, The Shops at North Bridge, and 900 North Michigan Shops.
+The Magnificent Mile has three shopping malls: Water Tower Place, The Shops at North Bridge, and 900 North Michigan Shops.
 Each spans multiple floors and city blocks and offers various tenants: mall mainstays and more upscale apparel shops, restaurants, and unique attractions, such as museums.
-In its book The 10 Best of Everything: An Ultimate Guide for Travelers, National Geographic named The Magnificent Mile along with Rodeo Drive and Fifth Avenue as one of the 10 best shopping avenues in the world.
+In its 2010 book The 10 Best of Everything: An Ultimate Guide for Travelers, National Geographic named The Magnificent Mile along with Rodeo Drive and Fifth Avenue as one of the 10 best shopping avenues in the world.

 In the aftermath of the COVID-19 pandemic, the Magnificent Mile lost Banana Republic, Gap, Macy's, Uniqlo and Timberland, among other retailers.

 Hotels and dining

-Renowned and critically acclaimed restaurants such as The Signature Room at The 95th, Spiaggia, Tru, The Pump Room, Lawry's The Prime Rib, The Grand Lux, and The Park Hyatt Room provide a variety of dining options.
+Restaurants such as The Signature Room at The 95th, Spiaggia, Tru, The Pump Room, Lawry's The Prime Rib, The Grand Lux, and The Park Hyatt Room provide a variety of dining options.
 Three 5-star hotels (The Peninsula Chicago, Four Seasons Hotel Chicago, and Ritz-Carlton Chicago) and Illinois' only 4-star hotel (Park Hyatt) are located within about five blocks along The Magnificent Mile.

-Other hotels such as the InterContinental Chicago Magnificent Mile, Knickerbocker, Westin, Drake Hotel, and the Conrad Chicago offer convenient luxurious accommodations as well.
+Other hotels such as the InterContinental Chicago Magnificent Mile, Knickerbocker, Westin, Drake Hotel, and the Hotel Riu Plaza Chicago offer convenient luxurious accommodations as well.
 Selected luxury-class hotels are shown below: